HABD: On-board Hot Axle Box Detector

-Hot Axle Box Detection (HABD) is an on‑board monitoring system that identifies overheating in the axle bearings of railway vehicles.
+Hot Axle Box Detector (HABD) is an on‑board monitoring system that identifies overheating in the axle bearings of railway vehicles.

-Hot Axle Box Detection (HABD) and Its Role in Rail Safety
+Hot Axle Box Detector (HABD) and Its Role in Rail Safety

 HABD, also known as a Hot Journal Detection System, provides early warning of dangerous bearing conditions.
 The system monitors axle bearing temperatures on rolling stock and identifies abnormal heat levels before a failure occurs.